wernerschuler/VPNs/README.md

-<h1>Setting up and using ProtonVPN</h1>
+<h1>Setting up and using Proton VPN</h1>
-This tutorial outlines the steps to setup ProtonVPN.<br />
+This tutorial outlines the steps to setup Proton VPN.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
 - Remote Desktop
-- ProtonVPN
+- Proton VPN

 <h2>Operating Systems Used </h2>